mediacloud/rss-fetcher/doc/deployment.md

 Your development application can be disposed of by running

-    dokku-scripts/instance.sh destroy USERNAME
+    venv/bin/python dokku-scripts/deploy.py destroy USERNAME

-(you will be prompted to enter USERNAME-rss-fetcher at a number of points).
 Or, to stop all application processes (leaving the database running):

     dokku ps:stop USERNAME-rss-fetcher